eikehmueller/ma32070/generalinformation/Prerequisites.md

   <p style="font-size:32px;">MA32070 Prerequisites and background reading</p>
 </div>

 In the following we list some prior knowledge that is expected for this course together with some links to further information.
+Most of this should be familiar to you, and you will become more confident with writing Python code for solving problems in Scientific Computing throughout this course.
+However, you might benefit from brushing up on you Python coding skills and mathematical concepts that you have seen in other courses before the start of the semester.

 ----